quiltdata/quilt/docs/Catalog/FileBrowser.md

 ![Glacier S3 objects object
 view](../imgs/catalog-filesbrowser-glacier-objectview.png)

-> The AWS Glacier service is rapidly evolving and the changing feature set may impact the Quilt Catalog and/or API.
+> The AWS Glacier service is rapidly evolving and may impact the functionality of the Quilt Catalog and/or API.